 • The primary purpose of the service should always be given priority.

-• Personal use should not interferecon el correct operationof the service.
+• Personal use should not interferewith the correct operationof the service.

-• Personal use of the Internetsólo se performs outsideof the working day (or during breaks) and must not affect the performance of the user's duties.
+• Personal use of the Internetonly performs outsideof the working day (or during breaks) and must not affect the performance of the user's duties.

-• Personal use must not be relatedcon el operationof a company or enter into conflictcon las responsibilitiesof a staff member as an employee of the Group.
+• Personal use must not be relatedwith the operationof a company or enter into conflictwith the responsibilitiesof a staff member as an employee of the Group.

 • The Group reserves the right to recover costs for excessive personal use.